Written by Pieter Jan on Nov 13, 2019 — 3 min read

 Fuel: enough left.
 Diesel filter: seems clean.
 Air supply?
 It ran fine two days before, so that’s still good.
 Water in the cylinders?
 Unlikely.
 I scratched my head.
 I suspected a battery problem, but my voltmeter showed 13.5V, that’s more than enough.
 The terminals looked a bit corroded though.
 I started unscrewing the terminal bolts.
 A huge spark nearly welded my wrench to the engine.
 Note to self: If you work on the electrics, switch off the power.

 After I straightened my hair and cleaned all contacts, Barbara pushed the ‘start’ button and ta-da!
 It ran like clockwork.
 We left the bay, where a stranded sailboat serves as a daily reminder to double check if your anchor is holding.

 Though there was still a bit of swell left, the wind was almost nothing.
 5 knots?
 I checked the predictions again.
 20 knots from the north, turning to west.
 Strange.
-I half considered mounting the Code D, then thought the better of it.
-We weren't out of the bay yet.
+I half considered mounting the gennaker(a large light sail that is used when the wind comes _from the side_ of your boat), then thought the better of it.
+We weren’t out of the bay yet.

 Until sunset.
 The wind fell briefly to 15 knots, then turned in the wrong direction and increased again to 30 knots.
 We had to give up 30 degrees and would now miss Ibiza and Formentera completely.
-I knew this would happen, but it's still frustrating when it does.
-Our ETA went up from 22:00 to 3:00.
+I knew this would happen, but it’s still frustrating when it does.
+Our ETA(estimated time of arrival) went up from 22:00 to 3:00.

 Ibiza, incidentally, is dead as a dodo in November.
 Not a party to be seen or heard.
 It made for a quiet night.